rotexsoft/leanorm/docs/getting-started.md

 // $records is an array containing the all rows of data as record objects returned by
 //   select authors.author_id, authors.name from authors where author_id <= 5;
 //
-// Each record will also contain a collection of associated posts records returned by
+// Each record will also contain an array of associated posts records returned by
 //   select posts.* from posts where author_id in
 //      (select authors.author_id from authors where author_id <= 5);
 $records = $authorsModel->fetchRecordsIntoArray(